sergedesmedt/MathOfNeuralNetworks/RosenblattPerceptronArticle.md

 What we have now is a *feed forward single layer neural network*:

 *Neural Network*
 A neural network is a group of nodes which are connected to each other.
 Thus, the output of certain nodes serves as input for other nodes: we have a *network* of nodes.
 The nodes in this network are modelled on the working of *neurons* in our brain, thus we speak of a *neural network*.
+In this article our neural network had one node: the perceptron.

 *Single Layer*
 In a neural network, we can define multiple layers simply by using the output of preceptrons as the input for other perceptrons.
 If we make a diagram of this we can view the perceptrons as being organised in layers in which the output of a layer serves as the input for the next layer.
 ==afbeelding van een neuraal netwerk==
-In the case of our single perceptron we also have a *single layer*.
+In this article we also have a *single layer*.

 *Feed Forward*
 This stacking of layers on top of each other and the output of previous layers serving as the input for next layers results in *feed forward* networks.
 There is no feedback of upper layers to lower layers.
 There are no loops.
 For our single perceptron we also have no loops and thus we have a *feed forward* network.